 The Physician-Patient Alliance for Health & Safety notes that severe cases of Suboxone abuse can also lead to respiratory depression.
-Toxicological Reviews observed that high-dose buprenorphine was associated with patients who had died from asphyxiation, and PsychCentral warns that even though Suboxone is safer than methadone, improper use can shut down a patient’s respiratory system.
+Toxicological Reviews observed that high-dose buprenorphine was associated with patients who had died from asphyxiation, and PsychCentral warns that even though Suboxone is safer than methadone, improper use can shut down a patient’s respirator system.

 Harvard Medical School reminds us that as with most cases of opioid abuse, the first step of treatment is detoxification, the controlled and supervised withdrawal from Suboxone.

 This step may require doctors to administer medication to ease the process, a delicate task given that the person’s distress can be traced back to prescription medication.
 The National Institute on Drug Abuse mentions naltrexone as an option to treat prescription opioid abuse, because it is an opioid antagonist that, like naloxone is meant to do, shuts down the opioid receptors in the brain.
 While typically used in the treatment of alcoholism, an injectable, long-acting form of naltrexone known as Vivitrol was approved by the Food & Drug Administration to treat opioid abuse.
 The former Director of the Office of National Drug Control Policy told the St. Louis Post Dispatch that medications such as Vivitrol are the “future of addiction treatment.”The withdrawal symptoms of detox should dissipate after a week (although the duration of a month is not unheard of).